valsamovich/cs.github.io/README.md

 cheat-sheets
 ==================

-Collection of Commands and Tips for Unix, Git, etc.
+Collection of Commands and Tips for Unix (Command Line), Git, Zend Server etc.

 Unix
 ----